The Apple Watch is already wiping the floor with the entire smartwatch market

 Apple has undercut every rival

-Apple has easily bested this, too, and is now one of the biggest players in the smartwatch space.
-According to Canalys, 4.6 million “smart wearable bands” were sold in 2014, and many of these are fitness trackers that can’t really be considered “smartwatches.”
+Apple has easily bested this too, and is now one of the biggest players in the smartwatch space.
+According to Canalys, 4.6 “smart wearable bands” were sold in total throughout 2014, and many of these are fitness trackers that can’t really be considered “smartwatches.”
 But in any case, Apple has managed 50% of this in less than a week.

-This strong push is immediately going to make Apple’s Watch OS an extremely attractive platform for developers looking to move into wearables, especially when coupled with the purchasing power of Apple consumers.
-And as this app ecosystem develops, it will make the Apple Watch even more attractive compared with other smartwatches, consolidating Apple’s position further still.
+This strong lead is immediately going to make Apple’s Watch OS an extremely attractive platform for developers looking to move into wearables, especially when coupled with the purchasing power of Apple consumers.
+And as this app ecosystem develops, it will make the Apple Watch even more attractive compared to other smartwatches, consolidating Apple’s position further still.

 We estimate production of Apple Watch around 2.3mn units in March-May.
 Mass production of Apple Watch began in March and will likely reach 2.3mn by end of May.
 Considering that most consumers who preordered will not get the device until June, we estimate global preorders of over 2.3mn units, with Apple Watch Sport, Apple Watch and Apple Watch Edition representing a respective order allocation of 85%, 15% and less than 1%.